-Toyota Camry owners have reported 429 problems linked to automatic transmission (under the power train category).
+Toyota Camry owners have reported 429 problems related to automatic transmission (under the power train category).

-The vehicle involved was a 2009 Toyota Camry.
-There was crash involved with this Toyota Camry.
 When attempting to park, the vehicle suddenly accelerated and I was forced to stop it by running into a palm tree in order to avoid hitting people and other cars or causing more serious damage.
-It was Thursday, Mar.
-22, 2012 when this automatic transmission issue occurred.

 See all problems of the 2009 Toyota Camry.

-The car was a 2005 Toyota Camry.
-The vehicle had a crash.
 Car was parked in driveway.
 The key was removed from ignition.
 The car drifted down the driveway in reverse into a tree, causing approximately $7000 in damage to car.
 Testing of the car later revealed that the key could be removed from ignition when the car was not in park.
 Toyota is currently investigating.
 The consumer stated the vehicle was inspected and later returned to him.
 He assumed the vehicle had been repaired.
 There was no mention of the inspection or what had been done to his vehicle.
 On may 27th, the consumer's wife was driving and she noticed the vehicle suddenly downshifted into second gear.
 The consumer checked the vehicle and noticed the ignition and transmission problem occurred again.
 The consumer received a letter outlining the problem was due to spilled soda that caused the ignition interlock system to stick.
 Updated ivoq 07/03/12.
-This problem occurred on 03/13/2012.

 See all problems of the 2005 Toyota Camry.

-The car was a 2004 Toyota Camry.
 While driving on freeway, all of a sudden when I tried to press accelerator pedal to accelerate, nothing happened, and vehicle started to slowly slow down.
 I pulled over to side of road, turned off vehicle and restarted.
 Vehicle accelerate fine after that.
 Check engine light on.
 The Toyota dealer checked and found throttle body failure and replaced it.
 Cost more than $1300.
-It was 02/01/12 when this automatic transmission issue occurred.

 See all problems of the 2004 Toyota Camry.